 If you or loved one is being treated for cancer at Duke, our cancer support services include:

-- Therapy and counseling for individuals, couples, and families.
-Our therapists provide crisis counseling, ongoing scheduled therapy sessions, and unscheduled supportive counseling in waiting rooms, exam rooms, and hospital rooms.
+- Individual, couple, and family counseling.
+Licensed medical family therapists provide crisis counseling, ongoing scheduled therapy sessions, and unscheduled supportive counseling in waiting rooms, exam rooms, and hospital rooms.

 - Monthly cancer support groups.
-Our professionally facilitated support groups give you and your family members the opportunity to share your experiences, gather information and resources, and participate in educational programs.
+Professionally facilitated support groups give you and your family the opportunity to share your experiences, gather information and resources, and participate in educational programs.
 We offer disease-specific support groups and support groups for cancer patients, family members, and children.
 View all of our cancer support groups in our event calendar.

 - Self-image resources.
-Located on the main level of the Duke Cancer Center, the Belk Boutique is a 1,000-square-foot store that provides wigs, hats, turbans, and scarves for free to patients who are losing hair as a result of cancer treatment.
+The Belk Boutique, located on the main level of the Duke Cancer Center, provides wigs, hats, turbans, and scarves at no charge to women and men who are losing hair as a result of cancer treatment.
 Our professional volunteers and therapists also offer educational materials, community resources, and counseling to help with self-image issues.

-- Cancer physical rehabilitation.
+- Physical rehabilitation.
 Our blended focus on fitness, stress management, and nutrition provide patients with the tools and support they need to maintain their strength, stamina, and positive outlook.